bazelbuild/bazel/site/docs/skylark/aspects.md

 )
 ```

-In this example we are again propagating the aspect via the ``deps`` attribute.
+In this example, we are again propagating the aspect via the ``deps`` attribute.

 ``attrs`` defines a set of attributes for an aspect.
 Public aspect attributes
 are of type ``string`` and are called parameters.
 Parameters must have a``values``